 Faded lane demarcations in bus zones, creating confusion for operators and pedestrians

-Slippery surfaces in winter conditions, especially at crossings and curbside platforms
+Slippery surfaces in wet/winter conditions, especially at crossings and curbside platforms

 Rising repainting costs and recurring maintenance disruptions

-To support seamless multimodal mobility—where buses, LRT, cyclists, and pedestrians share the same space—municipal engineers needed a system that could deliver durable visibility, anti-slip performance, and long-term cost efficiency.
+To support seamless multimodal mobility—where buses, motorists, cyclists, and pedestrians share the same space—municipal engineers needed a system that could deliver durable visibility, anti-slip performance, and long-term cost efficiency.

-HUB Surface Systems recommended TrafficPatternsXD™, a preformed thermoplastic system engineered for heavy-use environments with demanding safety, durability, and design requirements.
+HUB Surface Systems proposed TrafficPatternsXD™, a preformed thermoplastic system engineered for heavy-use environments with demanding safety, durability, and design requirements.

 Key Benefits:

-✅ UV-stable, high-contrast pigmentation that resists fading and surface wear
+UV-stable, high-contrast markings that resists fading and surface wear

-✅ Fast, heat-bonded installation requiring minimal surface preparation
+Fast, return to service requiring minimal surface preparation

-✅ Built to align with TAC, AODA, and Vision Zero specifications
+Built to align with TAC, AODA, and Vision Zero guidelines

 Bus stop platforms and crosswalks for improved legibility